Memphis Police Department

 Municipal police department in Tennessee, U.S.

-The Memphis Police Department (MPD) is a law enforcement agency in Memphis, Tennessee in the United States.
+The Memphis Police Department (MPD) is a law enforcement agency in Memphis, Tennessee, United States.
 Established in 1827, the MPD provides police services to the people of the Memphis in a 288 sqmi area with 2,081 officers.

 History

 The Memphis Police Department was founded in 1827.
 In 1878, the 55-man police department was devastated by the yellow fever epidemic with all 55 officers stricken, and 10 officers dying.
 By 1927, the city's murder rate was 69.3 per 100,000 population, the highest in the country.
 In comparison, Chicago, then controlled by Al Capone, had a murder rate of only 13.3 per 100,000.
 Memphis police officers Thomas Waterson and Sergeant William Raney captured George "Machine Gun" Kelly in 1933.
 The first African American officers were hired in 1948, twenty years before the 1968 assassination of Martin Luther King Jr. in Memphis which sparked riots and curfews across the city.
-In 1973, the department witnessed the formation of two police unions—the Afro-American Police Association and the Memphis Police Association, a bargaining unit representing patrolmen and sergeants, and in 1978 the department went on an eight-day strike in a labor dispute with city leaders.
+In 1973, the department witnessed the formation of two police unions—the Afro-American Police Association and the Memphis Police Association, a bargaining unit representing patrolmen and sergeants, and in 1978 the department went on strike in a labor dispute with city leaders.